CHSV

 CHSV Research Resources

 As the birthplace of the second permanent English settlement in the New World with the first hospital, coal mines, ironworks, tobacco farming, and many other significant events, we have a history we are proud to share!
 We are only able to conduct research on Chesterfield County history and residents.
 If your old Bible has Chesterfield connections, please consider making photocopies and contributing your family history to the Chesterfield Historical Society of Virginia's Library.
 Thank you for the opportunity to assist in your research on people, places, and events in Chesterfield County history.
+Please note that there is a minimum charge of $25.00 per research request.
+For genealogy requests, visit our "Genealogy" section for more detail.
+Copies and postage are extra.
+Upon evaluation of your request, you will be contacted to discuss the request and anticipated charge.

 Selecting the photographs below will give you an overall view of the CHSV at historic Trinity Church.
 A dedicated history volunteer will always welcome you at our research library!